msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

   A custom device, **core_OPENAPI** implements the TuyaDAEMON extension to OpenAPI, with the following objectives:

 - Complete the access to/from Tuya devices, potentially setting/getting all available data to/from the Tuya Cloud.
-- Enables one-time access to information on devices, their DPs etc..
+- Enables access to information on devices, their DPs, etc...
 - Extend the TuyaDAEMON/Tuya Cloud collaboration in areas (space, groups, smart scenes, etc.) application-related.
 - Use and implementation of core_OPENAPI must be minimal, optional, and complete (all API must be callables).
 - Minimal minds that API URL construction and the map code <=> DP are user-local, defined in call parameters, and not global: this is to exclude heavy `global.alldevices` extensions.